Electron charge coherence on a solid neon surface: Decoherence via phonons

 which satisfies

 The density variation field $\varrho(\bm{r},t) \equiv \rho(\bm{r},t) - \rhoNe$, where $\rho(\bm{r},t)$ is the actual density field, is

 which satisfies the acoustic continuity equation,

-In our problem, phonons are in a semi-infinite space, $z<0$, and the system is translationally invariant in $xy$.
+In our system, phonons are confined in a semi-infinite space, $z<0$, and the system is translationally invariant in $x-y$ plane.
 We define the 2D lateral positions $\rpar = (x,y)$ and wavevectors $\qpar = (q_x,q_y)$.
 The density variation field in the Schr\"odinger picture $(t=0)$ is

-the form of which ensures that the density variation vanishes at the Ne-vacuum interface, $z=0$, where pressure is zero.
+which only includes the modes when the density variation vanishes at the Ne-vacuum interface, $z=0$, where pressure is zero.
 The summation in Eq.~(\ref{Eqn:DensityVariation}) only includes $q_{z}>0$ to ensure that the modes are counted correctly.
 Likewise, the acoustic velocity potential is

-And the displacement field is
+and the displacement field is